letronghoangminh/Tips_Tricks/README.md

 - Bypass eval blacklist a-zA-Z https://ironhackers.es/en/tutoriales/saltandose-waf-ejecucion-de-codigo-php-sin-letras/
 - SSTI Jinja 2 https://www.onsecurity.io/blog/server-side-template-injection-with-jinja2/
 - You can include(file_descriptor) in PHP with /dev/fd/
-- Check SSL certificate for more informations
-- Always enumerate on subdomains and virtual hosts
 - Url can be automatically changed to lowercase to bypass filter (GOOGLE.COM -> google.com), even schemes like HtTp or FiLe
 - Object.getOwnPropertyNames(obj).get() or .value to get property from object in Javascript
 - Sometimes unquoted urllib python can be bypassed by double encoding